jupyter/jupyter-drive/README.md

 On first launch, the application will ask you for the authorization to access your files on Google Drive.
-It only asks for permission to create new files or access files it has created or that you manually open with this application.
+It only asks for permission to create new files or to access files it has created or that you manually open with this application.
 It also requires permission to access file/directory metadata, in order to display the list of files/directories in the tree view.